bhuiyanmobasshir94/Apache-Airflow-Starter/README.md

 conda activate aflow
 ```

-Now we can install the packages.
+Now we can install the packages required for the project by doing this or manually.

 ```
 pip install -r requirements.txt
 ```

-# Setting up the airflow environment
+## Setting up the airflow environment

+> Note: You should activate the conda environment before running the following commands.

-Do the following or run `bash setup_airflow.sh`
+1. Do the following or run `bash setup_airflow.sh`.

 ```
 # Configurations